 The excavations for the foundations should be taken through any fill material, organic soils (peat, marl), silty clay, or otherwise deleterious material to expose undisturbed, native sand deposit.
-Based on the results of the boreholes, it is anticipated that the excavation will extend to about elevation 53.9 to 54.2 metres (2.7 to 3.1 metres depth).
+Based on the results of the boreholes, it is anticipated that the excavation will extend to about elevation 53.8 to 53.9 metres (about 3.1 metres depth).